 Alternate Lines: Runlines & Pucklines

-While the majority of bettors stick to the basics – over under bets, moneylines and point spreads – there is a market for those who like to go off the cuff.
-In baseball and hockey, runlines and alternate lines are options that should be part of your strategy.
-And even in football and basketball, you can find alternate spreads that give the option to pay a little bit more for security or risk a little bit more in order to earn a bigger profit.
-If you’re new to this strategy, let’s walk you through how these alternate lines work.
+While the majority of bettors stick to the basics – over under bets, moneylines and point spreads – there is a market for alternative lines.
+In baseball and hockey, runlines and alternate lines are some of the options available in many sportsbooks.
+In football and basketball, you can find alternate spreads that give the option to pay a little bit more for security or risk a little bit more in order to earn a bigger profit.
+Continue reading below to learn more about how to invest alternate lines.
+If you would like to learn more, please email us at [email protected] and we will connect you with one of our Sports Investment Consultants.

 Runlines In Baseball & Pucklines in Hockey